What’s the first thing you think of when you visualise Australia?

 I usually try to avoid animals in tourism because I just don’t know how they’ve been treated in captivity, but in Australia there are plenty of places where you can see the local animals without going to a zoo.

 Of course, the best way is to see them in their natural habitats, but you can also visit one of the country’s many wildlife sanctuaries, many of which rescue injured wildlife and have breeding programs for endangered species.
+Here’s a video I made of some adorable Aussie animals at sanctuary in Tasmania!

 Let’s start with the one animal that every wants to see when they come to Australia… koalas!
 I’ve never been lucky enough to see one in the wild, but I know of a few people who have.